 Although Microsoft’s solution is not vastly different to BitBucket or GitHub, it is excellent at ensuring code quality is maintained.
-With DevOps you can set up branch policies, so that code isn't pushed to your main branches such as “master” or “staging” and if your code needs to go to any of your main branches you would send a Pull Request (PR).
-To ensure that the team is following robust code quality standards you can then also set up review policies for Pull Requests.
+With DevOps you can set up branch policies, so you don’t push code to your main branches such as “master” or “staging”, and if your code needs to go to any of your main branches, you will send a Pull Request (PR).
+To ensure that the team is following robust code quality standards, you can then also set up review policies for Pull Requests.

 With “Pipelines” your team can set up a build process which would create an artefact of the build.
 This artefact can be used to deploy to your Web Application on Azure.

-Once your pull request has been merged into one of the main branches it is time to do a deployment.
-This is where Azure DevOps can save a lot of time and eliminate human error.
-With “Pipelines” your team can set up a build process to create an artefact of the build.
-This artefact can be used to deploy to your Web Application on Azure.
+Once your pull request is “merged” into one of the main branches, you can do a deployment, and this is where Azure DevOps can save a lot of time and eliminate human error.
+With “Pipelines”, your team can set up a build process to create an artefact of the build.
+This artefact deploys to your Web Application on Azure.

 Removing the complexity of creating builds away from the developer ensures that a build does not get released with broken functionality.

-Once a build has completed successfully, a release pipeline trigger can be set up to automatically deploy the build to your environment.
-This is called Continuous Development (CD) and apart from saving time, it can also prevent human error caused by manually deploying.
-Releases will no longer need to be scheduled well in advance and any developer who has access to the Pipeline can trigger a build and a release.
-This reduces reliance on a single developer and improves release times.
+Once a build has completed successfully, a release pipeline trigger can automatically deploy the build to your environment, this is called Continuous Development (CD), and apart from saving time, it can also prevent human error caused by manually deploying.
+Releases will no longer need to be scheduled well in advance, and any developer who has access to the Pipeline can trigger a build and a release reducing reliance on a single developer and improving release times.

 The process described in this article ensures code quality and reduces human error.
-This coupled with a cloud infrastructure provider such as Azure can save organisations time and money.
-Ensuring better code is applied to your repository and removing the reliance of manual deployments will always provide some (if not major) benefits to your company.
+Coupled with a cloud infrastructure provider such as Azure this can save organisations time and money.
+Ensuring better code is applied to your repository and removing the reliance of manual deployments will always provide some (if not significant) benefits to your company.

 Azure App Services

 Connecting a Release Pipeline from Azure DevOps to an Azure App Service is very simple, especially if using the same account.
-If you need to connect Azure DevOps to an external Azure account, then a service principal will need to be set up just for deployments, that can be added to Azure DevOps via a key and secret provided by the administrator of the Azure account.
+If you need to connect Azure DevOps to an external Azure account, then a service principal will be set up just for deployments and added to Azure DevOps via a key and secret provided by the administrator of the Azure account.

-Down-time can be mitigated with Azure Web Application Scaling.
-Azure Web Applications can be scaled out to provide more instances for your site while the other(s) are being updated.
+Azure Web Application Scaling mitigates downtime, and Azure Web Applications can be scaled to provide more instances for your site while the others are updated.

-Due to Azure only charging for what you use, there is a lot of potential for organisations to save money.
+Due to Azure only charging for what you use, there is potential for organisations to save money.
 However, this is not always the case; especially if you have a high traffic website.
 For example, if you see hosting prices rise after moving to Azure, do not assume that it must mean this is the more expensive option.
-Resources might have previously been set up incorrectly or the site might be setup with higher specification resources giving your users a better experience.
+Resources could be set up incorrectly, or the site might be set up with higher specification resources giving your users a better experience.

 In conclusion, Azure services can provide many benefits to developers and clients alike.
-The Azure DevOps service reduces human error by providing automated processes that can be modified to certain preferences.
-Furthermore, the services Azure provide can be scaled up/down out/in to potentially save money and provide a better overall solution that is optimised to the usage of your website.
+The Azure DevOps service reduces human error by providing automated processes modified to specific preferences.
+Furthermore, the services Azure provide can be scaled up/down out/in to potentially save money and give a better overall solution, optimised to your website usage.